| Title: | Detect and Check for Separation and Infinite Maximum Likelihood Estimates |

 If the inverse link function of a generalized linear

-model with binomial responses is such that
+model with binomial responses is such that and

 are concave and the model has an intercept